apache/trafficcontrol/docs/source/api/cachegroups.rst

 :parentCachegroupId:          An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`'s primary parent
 :secondaryParentCachegroupId: An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`'s secondary parent
 :shortName:                   An abbreviation of the ``name``
-:typeId:                      An integral, unique identifier for the type of :term:`Cache Group`; one of:
+:typeId:                      An integral, unique identifier for the :term:`type` of :term:`Cache Group`; one of:

 	EDGE_LOC
 		Indicates a group of Edge-tier caches